uptane/uptane-standard/uptane-standard.md

 ## Scope of Standards Coverage

 This document sets guidelines for implementing Uptane in most systems capable of updating software on connected units in cars.
-In this section, we set the scope of that applicability by providing sample use cases and possible exceptions, aspects of update security that are not applicable to Uptane, and the design requirements governing the preparation of these standards.
+In this section, we define the scope of that applicability by providing sample use cases and possible exceptions, aspects of update security that are not applicable to Uptane, and the design requirements governing the preparation of these standards.

 ### Use Cases